sjelms/EPUB-to-Markdown-Converter/README.md

 After the script finishes processing, a macOS dialog box will appear with:

-- ✅ Status of each major step (Pandoc conversion, Markdown output, Cleanup, JSON log)
+- ✅ Status of each major step (Three-phase conversion, Markdown output, Cleanup, JSON log)
 - 📄 Total Markdown files created
 - 🖼️ Images copied (✅ or ⛔)
 - 🕒 Total execution time